The relative isoperimetric inequality for minimal submanifolds with free boundary in the Euclidean space: A new proof of the relative isoperimetric inequality

 Define a function $f:\Omega \to \R$ by

 \eqref{b1} means that $p$ is a minimum point of $f$ on $\Gamma$.
-We have two cases: either i) $p$ is a minimum point of $f$ in whole $\overline\O$, or ii) $p$ is not a minimum point of $f$ in whole $\overline \O$.
+We have two cases: either i) $p$ is a minimum point of $f$ in the whole $\overline\O$, or ii) $p$ is not a minimum point of $f$ in the whole $\overline \O$.

 We first consider case ii).
-In this case, there exists another point $q\in \overline \O \backslash \Gamma$ such that $f(q)=\min_{x\in \overline \O} f$.
+In this case, there exists another point $q\in \overline \O \backslash \Gamma$ such that $f(q)=\min\limits_{x\in \overline \O} f(x)$.
 If $q\in \S$, then by the definition of $u$ we have

 for $|\xi|=\rho.$ This is impossible.
 Hence $q\in \O$ and $\n f(q)=0$, which implies that $\xi =\n u (q)$.
 Since $q$ is a minimum point of $f$ in $\overline \O$, it is easy to see that $q\in \Gamma_+$, and hence $\xi\in \n u (\partial \Gamma^\rho_+).$